 The final columns are walled off from the rest of the results as these were taken from the monocular VIO with the proprietary external odometry.
 In this case, wheel odometry was fed into Kimera-VIO and included in the backend as an odometry factor.
 This greatly improved estimation error, and the bolded results are the true best results of the table for the associated dataset.
 However these were separated from the rest of the table because comparing against pure VIO systems directly would have been inappropriate.
 Additionally, this data was not available in the simulated datasets or in indoor datasets.
 For the indoor datasets, wheel odometry was used in place of ground truth as the indoor scenarios were GPS-denied environments, so ground-truth was unavailable.

 Table \ref{tab:competitor_no_lc} shows the estimation performance of Kimera-VIO with one camera compared against two state of the art monocular VIO systems: Vins-Fusion \cite{Qin19arxiv-VINS-Fusion-odometry}, and Open-Vins \cite{Geneva20icra-openVINS}.
+ORB-SLAM3 is a SLAM-only pipeline so to turn off loop-closures and use it as a VIO-only pipeline would have been an unfair evaluation, so it was not included in this comparison.
 Results are shown for VIO systems without loop-closure.
 As these competitors do not support multiple surround-view cameras, the comparison is done in monocular mode for fairness.
-For each of the competitors, parameters were tuned for the best performance using an automated parameter regression script.
-All datasets were evaluated using each of the four cameras for all competitors, and the best camera system was picked for each pipeline.
-For Vins-Fusion, the rear camera was used for all datasets.
-For all other systems, the left camera was used for all datasets.
-For Kimera-VIO, we used the left camera as well even though the front camera outperformed it for Kimera-VIO, to be fair to the competitors.
+For each of the competitors, parameters were tuned for the best performance using a parameter regression script.
+For both Kimera and all competitor pipelines, the left camera was used for all datasets as it performed the most consistently in camera ablation studies on the competitor pipelines.
 Kimera-VIO out-performed both Vins-Fusion and Open-Vins in all but 4 datasets.
 Kimera-VIO struggled most with indoor scenes, though was within 0.3\% error from Vins-Fusion in all three of the indoor datasets in which it underperformed.
 Parameters for competitor pipelines are provided at \href{https://github.com/MIT-SPARK/ford-paper-params}{github.com/MIT-SPARK/ford-paper-params}.

 {}